Work With Us

 Our team brings a depth of knowledge and experience working on the operational side of education: from back office support, to central office structure, process improvement, strategy, and consulting (with a healthy dose of design thinking too).
 We’re looking for someone with a strong perspective on teaching and learning to help us round out our skill sets and design with empathy and creativity for substitute teachers.

 About the Organization

-Substantial is a new nonprofit working to help schools and districts redesign the substitute teaching experience.
-We’re committed to changing the way substitute teachers are recruited, trained and supported.
-Students deserve more than a warm body and a worksheet, and we know that we can’t get there without investing in our substitute teachers.
+Substantial is a new nonprofit working to help schools and districts improve the substitute teaching experience for everyone.
+Students deserve more than a warm body and a worksheet, and we know that we can’t get there without investing in our substitute teachers; we’re committed to changing the way substitute teachers are recruited, trained and supported.
 Our founder, Jill Vialet, is also the CEO and founder of Playworks, a national nonprofit bringing safe, healthy, and meaningful play to students across the country, and the founder of Museum of Children’s Arts: MOCHA.

 About the Role

 This role is all about designing services, training and supports to help more substitute teachers succeed in the classroom and beyond.
 We’re pursuing many avenues at once in order to improve the substitute teaching experience for everyone, and we need you to help us design with the substitute teacher in mind.
 We’re still in our infancy, so this role will be evolving as we go, but there won’t be any shortage of new ideas, content, materials, and powerpoints to create.
 And because we’re such a new, small and nimble organization, everyone on the team pitches in across programs/services and owns administrative tasks to keep the trains running on time; we are looking for folks who are comfortable in a small-start up environment and crave the variety that comes with building something brand new.